What is Ecommerce?

-The history of ecommerce begins with the first ever online sale: on the August 11, 1994 a man sold a CD by the band Sting to his friend through his website NetMarket, an American retail platform.
+The history of e-commerce begins with the first-ever online sale: on August 11, 1994, a man sold a CD by the band Sting to his friend through his website NetMarket, an American retail platform.
 This is the first example of a consumer purchasing a product from a business through the World Wide Web—or “ecommerce” as we commonly know it today.

 Types of Ecommerce Models

 There are four main types of eCommerce models that can describe almost every transaction that takes place between consumers and businesses.

 When a business sells a good or service to an individual consumer (e.g. You buy a pair of shoes from an online retailer).

 2. Business to Business (B2B):